 Traumatic Brain Injury

-Identifying Principles of Network Organization & Plasticity in TBI
+Identifying Principles of Network Organization & Plasticity

-Our research investigates how TBI disrupts and reshapes the connectome over time, employing neuroimaging and computational modeling methods to map the evolution of injury and recovery.
+Our research investigates how TBI disrupts and reorganizes the connectome over time, employing neuroimaging and computational modeling methods to map the evolution of injury and recovery.
 By studying NCAA Division I athletes, English and Welsh rugby players, and military service members, we aim to identify patterns of vulnerability and resilience, guiding the design of improved rehabilitation strategies and safer return-to-play and return-to-duty protocols.